 - Suco participatory action research (PAR): in January and February 2022, 754 people, 393 women and 361 men, participated in 21 Suco workshops, each facilitated by a member of the Learning Consortium.
-Participants ranged in age from 16 to 75 years, and included women survivors of violence, women and men Chefe Sucos, women and men Chefe Aldeias, and other women and men members of Suco Councils, including Lia Na'in and youth delegates, catechists and other religious representatives and members of village communities, and in some workshops members of the Suco Police/PNTL, district representatives of the Ministry of State National Suco Development Program (PNDS) and sub-district municipal officials. - Suco interviews: In addition to the workshops, a team of researchers conducted 51 interviews in the 21 Sucos with women survivors of conflictera and contemporary violence, women and men Chefe Sucos, women and men members of Suco Councils including Chefe Aldeias, one Lia Na'in, and women and men activists including youth.
-Interviews aimed to understand the experience and perspective of a range of interviewees, to better understand issues raised in the group participatory action research. - National interviews and Research: Researchers completed 10 interviews with national leaders, activists and experts from the national parliament, government and civil society.
-The research team looked at key national laws, policies and studies.
+Participants ranged in age from 16 to 75 years, and included women survivors of violence, women and men Chefe Sucos, women and men Chefe Aldeias, and other women and men members of Suco Councils, including Lia Na'in and youth delegates, catechists and other religious representatives and members of village communities.
+In some workshops members of the Suco Police/PNTL, district representatives of the Ministry of State National Suco Development Program (PNDS) and sub-district municipal officials. - Suco interviews: In addition to the workshops, a team of researchers conducted 51 interviews in the 21 Sucos with women survivors of conflictera and contemporary violence, women and men Chefe Sucos, women and men members of Suco Councils including women and men Chefe Aldeias, one Lia Na'in, and women and men activists including youth.
+Interviews aimed to understand the experience and perspective of a range of interviewees, to better inform issues raised in the group PAR. - National interviews and research: Researchers completed ten interviews with national leaders, activists and experts from the National Parliament, government and civil society.
+The research team looked at key national laws, policies, action plans and studies.

-PAR Methodology: Using a Timeline to gain historical perspective on violence against Women
+PAR Methodology: Using a timeline to gain historical perspective on violence against women

 Learning Consortium members were provided with a simple manual to facilitate a workshop using the timeline (PAR) tool.
-The task included facilitating a dialog on violence against women, using a historical perspective, with follow-on questions to enrich the Suco-level perspective.
+The task included facilitating a dialogue on violence against women, using a historical perspective, with follow-on questions to enrich the Suco-level perspective.
 A team of AJAR volunteers took notes of the process, and conducted follow-up interviews after the workshop.
-The following were the key questions discussed in the workshop, and follow-up interviews:
+The following were the key questions discussed in the workshop and interviews: